bnnm/wwiser/doc/WWISER.md

 Wwise uses logical "objects" of various types that reference other objects.
 Some info and useful terms can be found in their online help:
 *https://www.audiokinetic.com/library/edge/?source=Help&id=glossary*

-Wwise is also easy to install and play around with (if a bit buggy and crash-prone), and has extensive documentation:
+Wwise is also easy to install and play around with, and has extensive documentation:
 - *https://www.audiokinetic.com/library/edge/*
 - *https://www.audiokinetic.com/courses/wwise101/*